wardi/wardi.github.io/_pages/bad_apple.md

 other cursor and display commands.

-Rearranging the table into a grid like the character codes above we can see there are some unused commands and commands with duplicate
+Rearranging the table into a grid like the character codes above we can see there are some unused values and commands with duplicate
 values:

 <img src="/images/command-grid.svg" height="600" alt="LCD command grid">